urswilke/table_charter/README.md

 To understand how you can embed table_charter in html documents, have a look at the [minimal_example.html](minimal_example.html) stand-alone html file.
 When the source code is loaded, it provides the `TableCharter` web component that contains the app which you can embed with the `<table-charter>` tag in your html.

-In [example_dashboard.html](example_dashboard.html) we added a header (with the option to change the language of the app; only German and English for now) and a footer and some styling.
+In [example_dashboard.html](example_dashboard.html) we added a header (with the option to change the language of the app; only English and German for now, but other languages can be easily added with an according json file in [src/languages](src/languages) and adapting [languages.js](src/languages/languages.js)) and a footer and some styling.

 ### Stand-alone html files

 - You can run the app by downloading a stand-alone html file and open it locally in your browser.
 - Another way is to install the package on your machine (see above) and then generate a stand-alone file with the current state of all the needed javascript code included (in contrast to providing a download link to the unpkg cdn) running:

 ```
 npm run standalone-build